howardliam/muon-engine/README.md

 Muon Engine, or simply, Muon, is an amateur game engine being developed as a personal project.

+> [!WARNING]
+> This is very early in development and probably impractical to use in its current state.

 ## Usage
 Add as a git submodule and link to the required libraries.